 Adding a new control structure is similar in nature to adding a new operator.
 Most often, a new reserved word must be added to tran/tokens; this part of the token table must be kept in alphabetical order.
 The new token must be added to the grammar, and productions must be added, usually at the highest precedence level (the same as if, for example).
-The semantic action for the new production will probably involve creating a parse tree node of a new type.
+The semantic action for the new production probably will involve creating a parse tree node of a new type.
 The new node type should be added to tran/tree.h and a new case in the routine traverse (in tran/code.c) should be added to generate intermediate code.
 The intermediate code generated can use any of the existing opcodes or can use new ones created specifically for the new control structure.
 If new opcodes are created, they must be added to the linker as described above, and a new case in the routine gencode must generate code for it.
-The generated code can be either entirely in-line or can call a new library routine (see, for example, the generated code for scan expressions).
-If new code generation templates are needed, modify the routine emit in link/code.c and the list of templates in link/code.h.
+The generated code can be either entirely in-line or can call a new library routine.
+If new code generation templates are needed, modify the code emission routines in link/lcode.c.
 If the code calls a new library routine, add it to the lib directory and the Makefile there.
 Then the system is ready to be made.